ligos/blog.ligos.net/source/_posts/Blocking-Websites-With-Mikrotik.md

 * All or nothing - either everyone is blocked, or no one.
 You can't allow one computer and block another.
 * Pretty easy to bypass - just set your DNS servers on your computer to [Quad9](https://www.quad9.net/) or [Cloudflare DNS](https://cloudflare-dns.com/) or [Google's Public DNS](https://developers.google.com/speed/public-dns/) and you've bypassed the block.
 * Double entry - you need to add an IPv4 and and and IPv6 address for anything you want to block.

+*Effectiveness:*

+This was the most effective of all blocking techniques.
+Only problem is the DNS names used by the YouTube Android app are different to the ones used by [www.youtube.com](https://www.youtube.com).
+So it was easy to block kids on PCs, but not so easy to block kids on phones and tablets.
+Oh, and don't forget to change the TTL on your static DNS entries to 5 minutes, otherwise turning the rules on and off is problematic.
+Otherwise, it worked really well.

 <hr />